 If you’re a pet parent, here are some resolutions you can make today, every day and to celebrate Change A Pet’s Life Day on January 24.

 - Take a walk to a place you’ve never been with your pet before.

 - Get your pet a companion (only do this if you have the time, resources and have thoroughly planned for it!)

 - Subscribe to DOGTV and never leave your dog home alone again.
 When you turn on DOGTV and use its entertainment technology you are helping enrich your dog’s environment.
 The DOGTV programming will help calm and soothe your dog, alleviate separation anxiety and relax him when he’s home alone.
-Try DOGTV’s entertainment technology for free for 14-days by clicking here.
+Try DOGTV’s entertainment technology for a free trial by clicking here.